 About Dr Catherine Robinson Catherine is a social researcher, international scholar and national advocate on issues related to homelessness including complex trauma and violence.
 She is a sociologist by training and has a broad interest in social suffering, social care, compassion fatigue and ethics in research with vulnerable populations.
 Her current research focuses on the needs and experiences of highly vulnerable teens in Tasmania.
 Catherine returned home to Tasmania and joined the Social Action and Research Centre (SARC), Anglicare Tasmania after 13 years as an academic at University of Technology, Sydney.
 Her key publications on homelessness include Beside One’s Self: Homelessness Felt and Lived (Syracuse University Press) and (with Chris Chamberlain and Guy Johnson) Homelessness in Australia (NewSouth Publishing).
 Catherine was also Co-Host (with Indira Naidoo) and Series Consultant on the Blackfella Film/SBS documentary Filthy Rich and Homeless which screened in June 2017.

-OUR GUEST PANEL
+Thank you to OUR GUEST PANEL

 Marion McConnell, Dianna Morris, Ian Hoffman and Brett Kenny